 - UI designer: Someone focused on designing user interfaces, or what humans interact with on screen.

 - UX (or user) researcher: They interview and survey users to unpack why they behave the way they do.
-Some companies have teams of user researchers who are focused on a different type of research: qualitative, quantitative, or mixed methods
+Some companies have teams of user researchers who are focused on a different type of research: qualitative, quantitative, or mixed methods.
+In the course Learn User Research: Generative, you’ll walk away understanding how to plan and conduct user research and analyze qualitative data.

 - UX writer: This person writes all of the text that you find on a website or application, like error messages, buttons, and onboarding instructions.